-In April of 2013, the H-1B cap was reached in just five days, the minimum amount of time that the filing period is required to stay open.
-In five days, U.S. Citizenship and Immigration Services received 124,000 applications for the 85,000 H-1B slots, meaning the agency had to conduct a lottery to determine who would receive a visa.
+The H-1B cap has been reached in each of the last several years, meaning the government must conduct a lottery to determine who receives a visa.
 Rep. Eshoo believes there should be an ample number of visas every year to allow employers to fill their labor needs and to allow the U.S. to capture the best and brightest of foreign talent.
 At the same time, the H-1B visa system must be reformed.
 Rep. Eshoo supports stricter safeguards and oversight of the H-1B visa process, so that they are not used by companies to undercut American wages or when American labor is available.

 For more information on the H-1B Visa program, including current eligible petitions and caps, visit the U.S. Citizenship and Immigration Services website.

-Unlike the temporary H-1B Visa which grants residency for three to six years, Employment-Based (EB) Green Cards allow professionals to live and work in the U.S. permanently.
-Unfortunately, the EB Green Card system is deeply flawed.
-A massive backlog has left professionals and their families waiting for permanent residency for up to six years.
-Nearly one million highly-educated individuals are waiting for their Green Cards, with only 140,000 available annually.
-Today, there is not a direct path for a student to obtain a Green Card.
+Unlike the temporary H-1B visa which grants residency for three to six years, green cards allow professionals and family members to live and work in the U.S. permanently.
+Unfortunately, the green card system is deeply flawed.
+A massive backlog has left individuals from certain counties waiting for permanent residency for decades.
+There is also currently no direct path for a student to obtain a green card.
 It is counterproductive to educate and train foreign students at U.S. universities and companies in highly competitive and innovative fields, only to have them leave the U.S. because they are unable to secure permanent residence.